tytydraco/yessleep/out/Im_a_Nuller_and_Today_an_Attempt_was_Made_on_my_Life.md

 He turned away in distress, and I tried to stifle my aching heart as I said, "Listen, let’s take this slow.
 I’ll go, we’ll both talk to more experienced agents, and we’ll figure out a safe way to do this.
 Okay?”

-He nodded, wiping his nose on his arm.
+He nodded.

 “Alright.”
 I took a final sip of my hot chocolate.
 “Thank you so much for this, and for teaching me a new trick with the cinnamon stick!”

 “Oh, you’re welcome.”

-“If you’ll just show me how to operate the elevator, I’ll be on my way.”
+“If you can show me how to operate the elevator, I’ll be on my way.”

 “I can’t control it.”
 His skeptical eyes met mine.
 “Wait, you didn't tell me how you got here."